Job Market Paper

 -

-Presentations 2025: ABFER Annual Conference Poster Session, AsianFA Annual Conference, BFWG International Conference, FIRS, USC Marshall PhD Conference in Finance, WSB Summer Research Conference, FMA Annual Meeting (Scheduled), Real Estate Finance and Investment Symposium (Scheduled), UEA North American Meeting (Scheduled)
+Presentations 2025: ABFER Annual Conference Poster Session, AsianFA Annual Conference, BFWG International Conference, FIRS PhD Session, Real Estate Finance and Investment Symposium, UEA North American Meeting, USC Marshall PhD Conference in Finance, WSB Summer Research Conference, FMA Annual Meeting Job Market Paper Session (Scheduled)

 ㅤ